|

 This segment:

-- recreates biochemist Michael Behe's testimony defining intelligent design
+recreates biochemist Michael Behe's testimony defining

-and explaining what is meant by design in this context.
+intelligent design and explaining what is meant by

-some bacteria.
+bacteria.

-- shows a structure similar to the flagellum, but less complex, that functions in bacteria as an apparatus for transmitting disease.
+shows a structure similar to the flagellum, but less

-- recreates
+-

-Miller's testimony that demonstrates how a mousetrap can be modified to
+recreates Miller's testimony that demonstrates how a

-work as a tie clip.
+mousetrap can be modified to work as a tie clip.

 running time 9:11